AIMIM chief Owaisi holds central government responsible for disruptions in monsoon session of parliament | ExBulletin

 Opposition parties are demanding a discussion on the Pegasus issue and want to raise issues including the deaths of people during the second wave of COVID-19, the farmers’ protest that has been going on for several months, but the government is failing to is not ready to listen and answer, the deputy from Hyderabad told reporters here.

-“It is the government’s responsibility to run Parliament.
-Let there be a debate about Pegasus.
+“It is the government’s responsibility to lead Parliament.
+Let there be a debate on Pegasus.
 Why is the government afraid?
-What is it trying to hide,” he said. he declares.
+What are they trying to hide, ”he said.

 “The opposition wants Parliament to work, but you (the government) don’t want it to work.
-You want to pass the bills amid the din.
-Is this democracy?” asked the head of All India Majils-e-Ittehadul-Muslimeen (AIMIM).
+You want to pass the Bills in the midst of the din.
+Is it democracy? ‘ asked the head of All India Majils-e-Ittehadul-Muslimeen (AIMIM).

-“Isn’t it the government’s responsibility to run Parliament.
-The opposition will speak in Parliament.
+“Isn’t it the government’s responsibility to run Parliament?
+The opposition will keep its battalion.
 You listen … accept it or not.
-We do not have the opportunity to speak … If the Parliament does not work, then it is the Modi government which is entirely responsible for it “, he affirmed.
+We do not have the opportunity to fight… If the Parliament does not work, it is the Modi government which is entirely responsible ”, he affirmed.

 Lok Sabha and Rajya Sabha have not dealt with important matters except for the passage of some bills, as opposition parties continue to protest against Pegasus and farmers’ problems from the start of the monsoon session of Parliament on July 19.